Renal Diet for People with Kidney Failure or Disease

 Potassium

-Potassium helps muscles including the heart muscles to contract and relax.
-Too much potassium can cause your heart to beat irregularly or even stop.
-Too much potassium in your blood can cause hyperkalemia and emergency treatment should be started.
-Unless your doctor tells you otherwise, limit potassium to 2000 mg each day.
-The following list will help you with lower potassium options.
+When the kidneys are not fully functioning, they do not properly remove potassium from the bloodstream.
+Potassium helps muscles, including those of the heart, to contract and relax.
+Too much potassium in the bloodstream can cause your heart to beat irregularly or even stop.
+When the level becomes too high, it is known as hyperkalemia, and emergency treatment is necessary.
+Unless your doctor suggests otherwise, limit potassium to 2000 mg each day.
+You should avoid salt-substitutes and medications that contain potassium.
+The following list will help prevent hyperkalemia.
 Choose fruits from the medium and low potassium groups.

 Low potassium foods less than 150 mg per serving